Time: 1 hr return

-With penguins, please don't linger on the beach below the hide, or anywhere else where they may come ashore.
+With penguins, don't linger on the beach below the hide, or anywhere else where they may come ashore.
 If you encounter a penguin on the beach keep well away and crouch down.
 If they feel threatened they will not come ashore.

-Please respect the very special wildlife on this beach.
+Respect the very special wildlife on this beach.

-Time: Lovers Leap 50 min return
+Lovers Leap 50 min return

 Sandymount Circuit 1 hr return

 Turn off Highcliff Road onto Sandymount Road and the carpark is at the end of the road.

 The loop track begins at the carpark at the end of Sandymount Road.
 This walk via The Chasm and Lovers Leap – with a side track to Sandymount summit – gives spectacular views of Otago Peninsula’s coastline and cliff tops.
 Another marked route provides alternative access to Sandfly Bay.

 From Portobello turn onto Allans Beach Road.
 The carpark is at the end of the road.